NabaSadiaSiddiqui/file-convertor/README.md

 Example: `bin/main.pl -o csv -s input.csv -t xlsx -d output.xlsx`

 note [1] - csv is comma separated value file format; xlsx is excel spreadsheet file format
+note [2] - currently, the utility can only read from the first, open worksheet when converting from xlsx to another format